 Loveless has another omnibus, collecting Vols.
 5-6.
 Apparently it’s even more angst-filled than the previous two omnibi.
 If that is realistically possible.

-MELINDA: Given my post last week, it should come as no surprise to anyone that I’m eagerly anticipating this volume.
+MJ: Given my post last week, it should come as no surprise to anyone that I’m eagerly anticipating this volume.
 This has been one of my most enjoyable recent discoveries.
 Tension is really ramping up, too, so this installment should be pretty intense.

 SEAN: Lastly, there’s the debut of Tiger & Bunny, whose anime has been insanely popular over here, so it’s no surprise that Viz would license the manga, which comes out in Kadokawa’s Newtype A. I’m not entirely sure what the series is about myself, except “superheroes” and “this BL fandom is so large it’s not even funny”, so look forward to seeing exactly WHY it’s insanely popular.

-MELINDA: Michelle and I will be reading this for our next installment of Off the Shelf, and I’m looking forward to digging in!
+MJ: Michelle and I will be reading this for our next installment of Off the Shelf, and I’m looking forward to digging in!

 SEAN: Oh yes, Midtown strangely has the first volume of No Matter How You Look At It, It’s You Guys’ Fault I’m Not Popular! out next week, which is a bit of a stretch, given Yen announced it Saturday with an October street date.
 I expect that’s a glitch.